apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 Ansible uses several mechanisms to provide a flexible way to configure a control server.
-We recommend using the ANSIBLE_CONFIG environmental variable because it provides you with the flexibility to configure many environments as we have indicated here but to a set of scripts.
+We recommend using the ANSIBLE_CONFIG environmental variable because it provides you with the flexibility to configure many environments following the steps we have indicated here.

     export ANSIBLE_CONFIG=~/.ansible/multi-planet-configurations/prod.cfg

-1. Ansible commands will now use the ANSIBLE_CONFIG environment variable to find the `prod.cfg` and the associated inventory folder.
+Ansible commands will now use the ANSIBLE_CONFIG environment variable to find the `prod.cfg` and the associated inventory folder.